hapax/hapax.github.io/assets/mindjam.md

 </span>

 He made a virtue of necessity, or rather, of the love of necessity.
-Nietzsche struck upon eternal recurrence less as a metaphysical insight, than a moral principle for guiding the individual towards *amor fati*.
+Nietzsche struck upon eternal recurrence, less as a metaphysical insight, than a moral principle for guiding the individual towards *amor fati*.
 <!-- Eternal recurrence rather a thought experiment by which to guide the individual towards
 *amor fati*.